www-splitcells-net/net.splitcells.network/README.md

 ## Introduction

-Together we are more than the sum of our cells.
 We provide an open source ecosystem centered around optimization and operations research.

 The main project is the [Generic Allocator](http://splitcells.net/net/splitcells/gel/index.html).